NowickiLukasz/job-listing-site-ci-pp4/README.md

 This has been changed to reflect that the site is used by only one employer with multiple sites to advertise job offers.

 Original plans did not contain a drafts page nor did they have a profile page included in the drawings.
 These ideas came during the creation of the project.

+The use of images was not necessary as it would not bring much value to the site

 Home Page
 <details>